SoSly/EcoTale/docs/mobs/bats/Natural Roosts Architecture.md

 **Owns:**

-- Set of roost positions for the chunk
+- Zero or one roost position for the chunk
 - Serialization/deserialization of roost data

 **Does:**